 In states where the state constitution uses the same “case or controversy” language found in the U.S. Constitution, state courts often do turn to U.S. Supreme Court decisions for interpretation of that clause.
 Nonetheless, the interpretation of the clause in a state constitution is a matter of state law, not federal law, and should be interpreted in the context of the state’s own constitution, history, and policy.
 Even states that have endorsed the Supreme Court’s general requirement of a concrete injury may be receptive to an argument that Ramirez is an aberrational and extreme decision that should not be followed, particularly given Justice Thomas’s stinging dissent.

 Justice Thomas’s Ramirez dissent also suggests an alternate standing analysis that may be attractive to some state supreme courts.
-He traces a historical distinction between “private rights” belonging to an individual and “public rights” belonging to the community and argues that historically an invasion of one’s personal, legal rights is an injury sufficient for standing in and of itself.
+He traces a historical distinction between “private rights” belonging to an individual and “public rights” belonging to the community and argues that historically a plaintiff suffered an injury sufficient for standing merely from having his personal, legal rights invaded.
 Rights created by consumer protection statutes are clearly private rights, so under this theory a consumer who has experienced a violation would have standing to bring suit for the relief provided by the statute.
 For further discussion why state courts should not feel bound by the Ramirez reasoning, see NCLC’s Consumer Class Actions Appx.
 G.3.2.

 Other Issues in Consumer Litigation in State Courts

 The extent to which claims under consumer protection statutes will be viable in state court will also depend on the state’s rules regarding who is the real party in interest, its class action rules (see NCLC’s Consumer Class Actions Appx.
 C surveying state class action law), whether it allows notice pleadings, how it treats the recovery of statutory damages in a class action, and the judiciary’s general receptivity to consumer claims.